jaruiz/light8080/README.md

  * ...although of course you can use whatever simulator you want.
 * Verilog version made by Moti Litochevski not moved yet to GitHub...
  * ...and this includes some other goodies Moti added to the project, including a free Small C compiler port.
-* Demos, including Altair 4K Basic, not moved yet to
+* Demos, including Altair 4K Basic, not moved yet to GitHub.
 * Project used to be tested on Xilinx ISE.
-Now it includes scripts for Vivado...
+Now it includes synthesis scripts for Vivado only...
  * ...because I no longer have a functional install of ISE.
-* Microcode ROM data extracted to a semarate VHDL package.
+* Microcode ROM data extracted to a separate VHDL package.
 * Microcode assembler rewritten from scratch in Python.

 This list is mostly a reminder to myself of things that remain to be done on this project.
-The project as it stands here in GitHub should be useable (inasmuch as an 8080 is useable).
+The project as it stands here in GitHub should be useable (inasmuch as an 8080 is useable in practice).